jobready/skyfire/README.md

 # NPM Assets

-NPM Assets is entended to replace the asset pipeline in Ruby On Rails applications.
+NPM Assets replaces the asset pipeline in Ruby On Rails applications.

-It uses node utilities (browserify) to manage assets and js/css packages.
+It uses node utilities (npm, browserify) to manage assets and js/css packages.

 ## Rationale

 ### Language

 We love ES6 and integration into the existing asset pipeline can be a bit hit and miss.

+We aim to avoid mixing import concepts between files and standardising on a common approach to developing javascript applications.

 ### Packages